Covering all of Ontario for Log and Timberframe Home Inspections

 Take a deep breath and relax.

 During the home inspection itself we will largely be dealing with maintenance recommendations, and minor imperfections.
-As we proceed through the home I will make mention of these largely because they are nice to know about.
-Although these items will not normally be noted in the report, be assured I will photograph these items and if requested they will be posted to web site or I can burn them to a separate cd ( no extra charge) so you don't have to try and remember everything, that is what the report, the website, and the camera are for.
+As we proceed through the home we will make mention of these largely because they are nice to know about.
+Although these items will not normally be noted in the report, be assured we will photograph these items and they will be included at the end of the report so you don't have to try and remember everything, that is what the report and the camera are for.

-The advantage of having the report on line is of course you can easily access it when you are a little more settled, no loosing a printed paper report in a stack of paperwork you continually have to search through.
-You can then work away at the little maintenance items without worrying about missing any.
+The advantage of having the report in PDF file on your computer is you can easily access it when you are a little more settled, no loosing a printed paper report in a stack of paperwork you continually have to search through.
+You can then simply click and enlarge photos for a detailed look and work away at the little maintenance items without worrying about missing any.

-Inspector on roof looking at flashing around chimneyRather than serious defects most often we will encounter things that lead to major defects.
+Home and cottage inspection in muskoka, Gravenhurst, Bracebridge, Balla, Port Carling and Huntsville includes roofing inspections where we walk most roofs to get the most detailed inspection possible.
+Here our inspector is checking a chimney cap and flashing.
+Inspector is on roof looking at flashing around chimneyRather than serious defects most often we will encounter things that lead to major defects.
 Items like missing chimney flashing, old caulking around windows etc, safety hazards, like exposed abandoned live wiring.
 Anything in these categories will be reported on and should be addressed, but is not necessarily an expensive fix.
 In fact reporting these items serves to prevent them from becoming an expensive repair.
 Thus; problems can often be corrected inexpensively to protect life and property.

 On occasion during an inspection something that is important might come up.
 Something considered a major defect.
 As an example; rotted joists and beam ends in a crawl space, or things that may hinder financing, legally occupying, or insuring a home like insulbrick siding.
 They are concerns, but, need not be deal killers if you really want that house.
 In my experience almost everything can be dealt with if both parties are willing.